About your visit

 If you require assistance with boarding or leaving the passenger train coaches please ask a member of staff.

 There is a charge for the train ride.
 A concession rate is available.

 Guided Tours for Groups

 Touch tours can be arranged through the Learning Officer.
 Please contact the museum for details.

 There are male and female toilets and an accessible toilet in the main entrance.
 Baby changing is available in the accessible toilet.

 We are breastfeeding friendly and can provide a seated area and water to nursing mothers.
 Please follow this link to read Tyne & Wear Archives & Museums' commitment to women who are breastfeeding.

 Shop & Cafe

 In the main entrance there is a seating area.
-Our cafe, the Waggonway Tea Room, serves a range of hot and cold drinks, sandwiches, cakes and homemade soup.
+Our cafe, the Waggonway Tea Room (open on selected days), serves a range of hot and cold drinks, sandwiches, cakes and homemade soup.
 We have both indoor and outdoor picnic areas that visitors are welcome to use for eating packed lunches.